ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

 is a [[pullback]] square.

-We often indicate that a morphism satisfies this condition by labeling it "&#233;t" , hence
+We often indicate that a morphism satisfies this condition by labeling it "et" , hence

 $$
   \array{